libor-peltan-cznic/draft-edns-presentation/draft-peltan-edns-presentation-format.md

 BCP 14 [@!RFC2119;@!RFC8174] when, and only when, they appear in all capitals, as shown here.

-EDNS(0) stands for EDNS version 0.
+* EDNS(0) stands for EDNS version 0.

-Decimal value means an integer displayed in decimals with no leading zeroes.
+* "Decimal value" means an integer displayed in decimals with no leading zeroes.

-Base16 is the representation of arbitrary binary data by an even number of case-insensitive hexadecimal digits [@!RFC4648], section 8.
+* Base16 is the representation of arbitrary binary data by an even number of case-insensitive hexadecimal digits ([@!RFC4648], section 8).

+* "Followed by" in terms of strings denotes their concatenation, with no other characters nor space between them.

+* Iff is an abbreviation for "if and only if".

 # Version-independent Presentation Format {#independent}